ngageoint/sarpy/tests/README.md

 Run the Tests:
 --------------
-Unit tests can be run using the command `python setup.py test`.
-Performing these tests using Python 2.7 also requires the package `unittest2`.
+Unit tests can be run using the command `python setup.py test` or `pytest`, if using pytest.

 File Sources: